TiagoMA90/Portfolio-one/README.md

 ## Validation:
-- All .html and .css pages of this website were validated through https://validator.w3.org/#validate_by_input and found no errors or warnings whatsoever.
+- All .html and .css pages of this website were validated through https://validator.w3.org/#validate_by_input and found no errors or warnings whatsoever, via URL and Direct Input.
 - All pages were scanned for Performance, Accessibility, Best Practices and SEO for both Desktop and Mobile devices under the Lighthouse function provided Chrome DevTools, with favorable scores.

 ## Desktop: